 Workplace wellness is evolving.
 In recent years, the concept has outgrown even the designation of “wellness”–a term that typically refers to employees’ physical health–and has found a broader identity as employee “well-being,” encompassing not only physical, but environmental, emotional, financial, and social health.

 As employee well-being shifts toward a more holistic idea of employee health, your upcoming workforce may have an eye on your efforts in this area.
 Today’s job candidates are assessing you from every angle, and they may be looking for how working for you will affect their well-being, top to bottom.1

 How are organizations like yours really implementing these ideas?
 What effects do they have?
 What role does advanced technology play in this new concept of well-being?
-Cigna recently partnered with HR.com to conduct a comprehensive study to provide insight and guidance about the future of employee well-being.
+Cigna recently partnered with

 The scope of workplace well-being

 Not all wellness programs are created alike; organizations promote different types of well-being, and to different degrees.
 When asked how their organizations promote well-being, HR professionals shared the following responses: